samounneang/SchoolManagement/README.md

 ## Overview

 The **School Management System** is a Windows Forms application developed using C# .NET Framework 8.0.
-This application is designed to manage various aspects of a school's operations, including student enrollment, teacher management, class scheduling, attendance tracking, and report generation.
+This application manages various aspects of a school's operations, including student enrollment, teacher management, class scheduling, attendance tracking, and report generation.

 ## Features